jmmohan/network-monitoring-agent/README.md

 1. Fork the repository
 2. Create a feature branch
+3. Add tests for new features
+4. Ensure all tests pass
-3. Commit your changes
+5. Commit your changes
-4. Push to the branch
+6. Push to the branch
-5. Create a Pull Request
+7. Create a Pull Request

 ## License